dani/patrix/README.md

     * send-notice: send a notice.
 Very similar to send-msg but the client may display it differently.
 Eg Riot will not notify you for notices
     * send-file: send a binary file. --file must be set
     * create-room: create a new room
-    * modify-room: change an existing room (add an alias, set name, topic or invite)
+    * modify-room: change an existing room (add an alias, set name, topic, join_rules, invite)
     * get-access-token: just login and print the access token
     * get-room-list: prints the list of public rooms of this server